kaiban-ai/KaibanJS/CONTRIBUTING.md

 ### Community Guidelines

 We're committed to providing a welcoming and inspiring community for all.
-Everyone participating in the AgenticJS project—including the codebase and issue tracker—is expected to follow our community guidelines:
+Everyone participating in the KaibanJS project—including the codebase and issue tracker—is expected to follow our community guidelines:

 - Be respectful of different viewpoints and experiences.
 - Gracefully accept constructive criticism.